 How did the 2020 By-elecion work?

 Students will be invited to nominate themselves to run for council July 24 to August 7, 2020.
-The official candidates will be announced on February 12, 2020.
+The official candidates will be announced on August 12, 2020.

 Candidates can campaign to the membership prior to and during the election period.
 Campaigning will include candidate biographies on our website, and candidates may also campaign through the AU Student Mobile App, on the AUSU Forum, or social media.
 The AUSU website will be kept up to date with campaign and candidate information, and regular updates will be posted to social media as well as circulated to all AUSU members by email.

 Voting will be done by electronic ballot, which will be circulated to all AUSU members on August 25, 2020.
 Voting closes on August 31, 2020 at midnight Mountain Time.
 A public teleconference meeting will be held on September 3, 2020 to announce the election results, following which the election results will also be posted online.